Online course.Developed to fit around your lifestyle and circumstances.

 - Entry requirements

 We require an honours degree (minimum Upper Second) or equivalent in Chemistry MChem/BSc.
 We may consider exceptional applicants with a Lower Second who also have research experience or equivalent.
-Other qualifications, with significant analytical science content, may be considered, but will not be subject to Royal Society of Chemistry accreditation.
+Other degree-based qualifications, with significant analytical science content, may be considered.

 - Number of places/applicants